-The Evidence for Gender and Education Resource is the first freely available resource to help the global gender and education community make informed decisions about their programming, investments, and policy and research priorities.
+The Evidence for Gender and Education Resource (EGER) is the first freely available resource to help the global gender and education community make informed decisions about their programming, investments, and policy and research priorities.

 Low and middle-income countries have made enormous progress in expanding primary school enrollment since the 1990s, especially for girls.
 Yet questions remain about how best to address continued challenges in school enrollment, progression, skill acquisition, and school quality, as well as the best approaches to promoting broader outcomes like ambition, agency, cognitive ability, and critical thinking skills.